 View Official Trial Location Sites

-The 2012 official coded variety performance trials and disease nurseries were planted at 20 sites by American Crystal Sugar Company (ACSC) and included 13 yield trial sites.
+The 2013 official coded variety performance trials and disease nurseries were planted at 20 sites by American Crystal Sugar Company (ACSC) and included 13 yield trial sites.
+Four additional disease nurseries were planted by third party cooperators.
 Thanks are extended to the dedicated Technical Services staff involved in official trial plot care, harvest, and analyses.

-The 2012 data has been combined with the previous years' data, and results are enclosed.
+The 2013 data has been combined with the previous years' data, and results are enclosed.
 The lack of visual rhizomania symptoms prevented categorizing sites based upon infection level, so no tables of moderate to heavy rhizomania are included.
-Rhizoctonia and Fusariumratings are optional on first year Roundup Ready® entries.
+Rhizoctonia and Fusarium ratings are optional on first year Roundup Ready® (RR) entries.
 Results for the individual sites can be found on the internet.

 Bolter data is presented in percentage of plants.
 To estimate the number of bolters per acre, multiply the bolter % times 400.
 For example, a variety with 0.10 % bolters X 400 = 40 bolters / 40,000 plants per acre.

-In January 2009, the ACSC Seed Committee exempted the currently approved conventional varieties from continued variety testing - 31 conventional varieties are approved for sale in 2013; many of these varieties were not tested in 2009-2012 yield trials.
+Aphanomyces specialty approval criteria have been tightened from 4.90 to 4.40 effective this year.
+In January 2009, the ACSC Seed Committee exempted the currently approved conventional varieties from continued variety testing - 31 conventional varieties are approved for sale in 2014; many of these varieties were not tested since 2008.
 Conventional trials were discontinued in 2012.
-Data for conventional varieties tested in 2009-2011 are in Table 3.
-Data from 2008 conventional trials can be found in Table 4.
+Data for conventional varieties tested in 2009-2011 are in Table 7.
+Data from 2008 conventional trials can be found in Table 6.

 - List of varieties approved for sale to ACSC growers